hussainzs/dp-seo-engine/README.md

     To ensure vs code uses the correct python interpreter, follow these steps:

-    - Type and select Python: Select Interpreter.
+    - Type and select **Python: Select Interpreter**.
-    - Paste the path to the virtual environment python interpreter.
+    - Paste the path to the virtual environment python interpreter (alternatively on vs code, you can click **Find** and browse through your project directory `.venv\Scripts\python` to find the python interpreter).

-    If you are using VS Code, you can also set the interpreter by clicking on the interpreter name in the bottom left corner and selecting the virtual environment created by Poetry.

-    If you are unsure where your path is, you can find it by running the following command in the terminal:
+    **Find Path**: If you are unsure where your path is, you can find it by running the following command in the terminal:

     ```bash
     poetry env info --executable